 The first thing we do at the initial sign of a scratchy throat or watery eyes is to apply what's called a “Thieves jumpstart.”

-Thieves is a powerful antiviral essential oil blend containing clove, lemon, cinnamon bark, eucalyptus, and rosemary.
+Thieves blend is a powerful support to the immune system, containing clove, lemon, cinnamon bark, eucalyptus, and rosemary.

-The way to use Thieves to jumpstart your immune system is as follows. . .
+The way we use Thieves to jumpstart the immune system is as follows. . .

-Put one drop of Thieves on the inside of your cheek once every minute for 10 minutes.
+We put one drop of Thieves on the inside of the cheek once every minute for 10 minutes.
 Then, put a drop in the same area once every ten minutes for an hour.
-After that, apply Thieves once an hour for the rest of the day.
+After that, Thieves is applied once an hour for the rest of the day.